-Based on the goodwill asset impairment analysis performed quantitatively on October 25, 2013, the Company determined that the fair value of its reporting unit is in excess of the carrying value.
-No events or changes in circumstances have occurred since the date of the Company's most recent annual impairment test that would more likely than not reduce the fair value of a reporting unit below its carrying amount.
+Based on the goodwill impairment analysis performed quantitatively on October 25, 2015, the Company determined that the fair value of its reporting unit is in excess of the carrying value.
+No events or changes in circumstances have occurred since the date of the Company's most recent annual impairment test that would more likely than not reduce the fair value of the reporting unit below its carrying amount.

-The Company annually evaluates whether indefinite-lived assets continue to have an indefinite life or have impaired carrying values due to changes in the asset(s) or their related risks.
-The impairment review is performed by comparing the carrying value to the estimated fair value, determined using a discounted cash flow methodology.
+The Company annually (or more frequently if there are indicators of impairment) evaluates whether indefinite-lived assets continue to have an indefinite life or have impaired carrying values due to changes in the asset(s) or their related risks.
+The impairment review is performed by comparing the carrying value of the indefinite lived intangible asset to its estimated fair value, determined using a discounted cash flow methodology.
 If the recorded carrying value of the indefinite-lived asset exceeds its estimated fair value, an impairment charge is recorded to write the asset down to its estimated fair value.